Intersection patterns and connections to distance problems: Acknowledgements

 \section{Acknowledgements}

 T. Pham would like to thank the Vietnam Institute for Advanced Study in Mathematics (VIASM) for the hospitality and for the excellent working condition.
-S. Yoo was supported by the KIAS Individual Grant (CG082701) at Korea Institute for Advanced Study.
+S. Yoo was supported by the Korea Institute for Advanced Study (CG082701) and by the Institute for Basic Science (IBS-R029-C1).